bobgreenshields/rivers-of-blood/Ideas.md

 # Returning to Fallcrest
+## Demon sequence
+- find the word
+- word is a demon's name
+- specfic method to summon
+- satisfied in 2 (or more) days

 ## Timeline

 * Approached by Rarim Chuv (day 3?)

 ## What can they discover

 * Spot the Silversmith is a cultist
 * Silversmith hangs out with Alchemist (another cultist)
 * Follow cultists to the catacombs
 * Follow the Silversmith to the Catacombs
 * Catacombs have town guards at the entrance
+* One of the urchins has disappeared following people into the catacombs
 * The guards were put in place by Greruga
 * The River Rat guards outside the Alchemists
 * The Silversmith has been received in houses that he wouldn’t normally have accessed